 Cleopatra Place NW begins at NW 65th Street and continues north only as far as NW 73rd Street, a length of just three blocks.
 It may be that the decision was made to give this avenue a name, rather than a number, because it was only a short segment, and was between 7th and 8th Avenues NW.

 Sometimes the “why” of a plat name is in the names and family backgrounds of the plat filers, as recorded in the legal description.
 The owners of the Cleopatra Park Addition were Archie J. Johnson and his wife Linnie Johnson.
-We see that even though the property was in Ballard, their plat filing document was notarized in Corvallis, Oregon (notary seal in the lower right corner of the document below.)
+We see that even though the property was in Ballard in Seattle, their plat filing document was notarized in Corvallis, Oregon (notary seal in the lower right corner of the document below.)

 Looking on the census of 1910 for this couple, we see the Johnsons recorded as living in Corvallis where Archie was the president of the Benton County State Bank.
 The census shows that Archie and Linnie Johnson had six children, all of whom were born in Oregon except their first child, daughter Cleopatra, who was born in Seattle in 1888.

 In the early years of their marriage in the 1880s, Archie and Linnie Johnson lived in Seattle, during which time their first child was born.
 They bought property in Ballard as an investment which they kept even after moving to Corvallis, Oregon.